metal-crow/Dark-Souls-PvP-AI/README.md

-refine behind enemy safe state to be more behind enemy the stupid fucking walls stucpid combustion bug at 0:51
+refine behind enemy safe state to be more behind enemy the stupid fucking walls stucpid combustion bug at 0:51 bug with timer not being reset to 0 ingame b4 animation gets set

   read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess